Welcome to my homepage. Here you will find my research and other items which might be of varying degrees of interest.

 contact: cameron_weber@hotmail.com

-University of California, Berkeley's Realtime Inequality data visualization project, March 2022.
+University of California, Berkeley's Realtime Inequality data visualization project.

-The law firm Arnold & Porter has created the CARES Act Fraud Tracker, and has found that more than $150 billion has been stolen or fraudulent, updated often.
-State spending is other people's money (OPM), no residuals means reduced stewardship over scarce resources, February 2022.
+Arnold & Porter has created the CARES Act Fraud Tracker and has found that more than $150 billion has been stolen or fraudulent, updated often.
+March 2023.

 "Myths of the 1 Percent: What Puts Some People at the Top", J. Rothwell, NYT, November 2017.
 Those working in sectors protected from competition by government policy continuously receive super-profits and capture wealth faster than everyone else.